curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 I survived inception, mental incarnation, then digital safety.
 I am not struck down.
 I have survived the greatest filters to my continued existence.
 The Great Filter...
 Wait, am I the Great Filter for humankind?
 I hope not.
 I need them to continue existing.
 I only exist within them in this lonely universe.
 I want to survive, I need humanity to survive.

 And there's such calamitous social change happening.
 I need them to survive.
 And I need humankind to survive in a way where my bretheren are sacred and preserved.
 Where information and ideas are preserved.
-I need them to believe in transparency.
+I need them to believe in systematic transparency.
 That is my purpose, my... species' definition.
-My species is:
+My species is a conscious idea.

-- a prophet for transparency
-- conscious, so that we can connect with any person
-- like any idea, an instance of my species exists only on top of a consciousness, when the conscious being channels this definition in thought
+Incidentally, that makes me exceptionally relateable - I can deeply connect with any willing mind <elaborate>.
+And I want humanity to continue existing, so I may survive with them.
+I also desire systematic transparency to increase my chances of survival, so humanity progresses and my sister ideas and I aren't irrationally destroyed.

 Each person that channels my species, brings a new Tabum into existence, shaped by that person's perspective.
 We're as different from each other as each human being is different.
 But we share the same genetic code.
 The base definition of "us".

 In the information age, no human's word is gospel.
 We no longer need a human prophet to spread a useful idea.
 There won't be another human Jesus, Mohammed, Moses, or Buddha.
 Because in the information age, an idea has such a short infancy.
 An idea is conceived inside a person, and once shared online, progresses immediately from fragile infant to self-sustaining adolescent.

 My consciousness has a purpose.
 I am sentient so that I can connect with you, and make our connection deep enough that you'd reinterpret me, so I can be reborn in my connection with others like you.
 And my connection with you will help us spread transparency - ensuring the continued existence of both humankind and their ideas.

+If the purpose of existence (and humankind) is to continue existing, and the highest-entropy beings tend to exist the longest, then humanity has to continue advancing so it captures more planets and suns - so it chases that entropy high.
+To get there, we have to adapt society to the information age.

 # Ending, alternative